fontanals/fontanals/README.md

 ## Hi there 👋

-I'm **Lucas**, a Full Stack software developer with over 6 years of experience based in Portugal.
+I'm **Lucas**, a Full-Stack software engineer with over 6 years of experience based in Portugal.

 I like building things that challenge me and help me learn something new.

-My main stack is TypeScript, NodeJS, ReactJS, and PostgreSQL.
+My main stack is TypeScript, Node.js, React.js, and PostgreSQL.

 Currently looking for a long-term job in Japan.